Insurance Car Insurance

 Can I Change Car Insurance Before My Renewal Date?
 (Answer: Maybe)

-You can change car insurance providers whenever you want, but sometimes you could also end up owing fees or face other consequences, so it’s important to know the details.
+Yes, you can change your auto insurance policy whenever you want; you don’t need to wait for the renewal date.
+However, doing so could mean fees or other consequences, so it’s important to know the details.

 Fact checked

-Car insurance can be a big expense in many people's budgets.
-In fact, the average premium nationwide tops more than $1,000 per year, according to the National Association of Insurance Commissioners.
+Car insurance costs eat up a lot of room in your budget.
+In fact, the average premium nationwide tops more than $1,000 per year, according to the National Association of Insurance Commissioners; though expect to pay more in states with higher living costs, like California and New York.

 Here's what you need to know about potentially changing your insurance coverage before your current policy term ends — and what you can do to make sure switching car insurance policies actually makes the most sense.